 The modes of operation and installation on devices are:

-Repackaging an application and embedding a frida gadget is possible but can be more error prone.
-Rooting and android emulator is easy and risk free.
+Repackaging an application and embedding a Frida gadget is possible but more error prone.
+Rooting an Android emulator is easy and risk free.

 It’s Magisk

-Magisk is common tool used to provide root access in android devices.
+Magisk is a common tool used to provide root access on Android devices.

 Magisk has a github repository for installing on an emulator specifically.
 The instructions are straight forward (some minor manual steps), so in summary: